Optical Tautochrone and Squeezing Dynamics in Nonuniform Lattices

-where \(n\) denotes the lattice site, \(p\) is the conjugate momentum, and the summation runs over integer displacements \(m\).
-As is shown in Figs.~\ref{fig3}(a2)–\ref{fig3}(a4), with increasing propagation distance \(z\), the Wigner distribution undergoes a rotation in the \((n,p)\) plane, analogous to the phase-space evolution of a quantum harmonic oscillator.
+where \(n\) denotes the lattice site, \(p\) is the conjugate momentum, and the summation runs over the integer displacements $m$ that ensure the indices $n \pm m$ remain within the physical boundaries of the $N$-site lattice.
+As is shown in Figs.~\ref{fig3}(a2)–(a4), with increasing propagation distance \(z\), the Wigner distribution undergoes a rotation in the \((n,p)\) plane, analogous to the phase-space evolution of a quantum harmonic oscillator.